This post was last updated on 11/08/21.

 Using PRIORVALUE of a record in a Lightning flow

-After the Spring 2021 release, Salesforce will allow you to add access to the PRIORVALUE of a record in a Lightning flow, in a way that is similar to the way the Process Builder works.
-This is a major enhancement that will bring flows to the next level.
+Salesforce allows you to add access to the PRIORVALUE of a record in a Lightning flow, in a way that is similar to the way the Process Builder worked.
+This brings flows to the next level.

 After selecting the object, Salesforce will automatically create a record variable ($Record__Prior) for it.
 You will then be able to refer to it anywhere in the flow.